w3c/wai-statements/generator.md

     questions:
       - title: Accessibility limitations
         info: There are many situations in which limitations to accessibility can occur.
 For example, you may not be able ensure instant accessibility of user-generated content.
 Providing transparency on such situations helps users to understand any issue they may be observing, and to find alternatives where applicable.
 Under the EU Web Accessibility Directive, public bodies are required to provide information on the parts of the content that do not conform, the reason for not conforming, and, if applicable, where to find accessible alternatives.
+        label: List the <em>content parts</em> that have accessibility limitations, a <em>description of the issue</em> that may be observed by users, a brief explanation of <em>why the issue occurs</em>, and <em>what to do in the mean time</em>, such as who to contact or where to find accessibility alternatives where appropriate.

         # input type: input item list, allows adding more of the same type of item
         input_item_list:
           title: Accessibility limitation